0xJs/0xjs.github.io/_posts/2022-12-11-What-is-the-MFA-status-of-your-users.md

 }
 ```

-The cmdlet retrieves all information, counts the userobjects of each role after searching recursivly and creates new PowerShell objects with the attributes Rolename, Usercount and Members.
+The cmdlet retrieves all active roles and their memberships, counts the userobjects after searching recursivly and creates new PowerShell objects with the attributes `Rolename`, `Usercount` and `Members`.

 ```
 Get-AzureADDirectoryRoleOverview